×

 2. Filing a Complaint With the IDOI

-Before filing a lawsuit, we must file a a complaint to the IDOI (Indiana Department of Insurance) medical malpractice division, which starts alegal process unique to Indiana generally referred to as the medical review panel process. the parties will select an attorney to serve in an advisory capacity who oversees the selection process of three of three health care providers to review the medical treatment provided.
+Before filing a lawsuit, we must file a complaint to the IDOI (Indiana Department of Insurance) medical malpractice division, which starts a legal process unique to Indiana, generally referred to as the medical review panel process.
+The parties will select an attorney to serve in an advisory capacity and oversee the selection process of three healthcare providers to review the medical treatment provided.

 The panel will look into your case and examine relevant evidence, which we will submit in written form.
 This evidence may include your medical charts, lab tests, X-rays, witness statements, and other materials acceptable to the panel.
-After reviewing the materials provided by the parties, thepanel will provide its opinion regarding whether the defendant followed or violated the acceptable standard of medical care in your case.
+After reviewing the materials provided by the parties, the panel will give its opinion regarding whether the defendant followed or violated the acceptable standard of medical care in your case.

-Please note that although most medical malpractice cases in Indiana must go through a review panel, if the review panel confirms your suspicions and our case investigation, its opinion can act as important supporting evidence.
+Please note that although most medical malpractice cases in Indiana must go through a review panel, their opinion can act as important supporting evidence if they confirm your suspicions and our case investigation.
 However, if the panel did not believe there was malpractice, Indiana state law requires that the party produce an expert affidavit in state court to overcome the panel’s opinion, or the claim may be forever barred.

 3. Litigation